2. Installation¶

 - System

-EMULSION has been designed under MacOS and Linux, and works (with minor limitations) with Windows 10.
+EMULSION has been designed under MacOS and Linux, and works (with minor limitations) with Windows 10 or later.
 See the installation procedure specific to your system.

 Also, in what follows, we assume that MacOS and Linux users are working with a bash shell.
 If you are not sure, typing: